 If you or someone you care for has a diagnosis of dementia, you probably have questions about what it means, what to do and who can help – both in the short term and in planning for the future.

-The most important thing to understand is that help is available.
+The most important thing is that help is available.
 Whether you're living in your own home or in an aged care home, there are aged care services that specialise in helping people with dementia.
 For free and confidential information and emotional support, you can call the National Dementia Helpline on 1800 100 500 or visit the Dementia Australia website.

-You will find some basic information below to direct you towards resources that may help answer your questions.
+You will find some basic information below that may help answer your questions.

 What is dementia?

 There are a number of different types of dementia.
-Dementia is a condition (a group of related symptoms) that is associated with an ongoing decline of the brain and its abilities, including:
+Dementia is a condition (a group of related symptoms) associated with an ongoing decline of the brain and its abilities, including:

 Dementia is not a normal part of ageing, but does occur most often in people who are aged 65 or over.
 The older you get, the more likely you are to develop this condition.
 Around one in four people living in Australia over 85 years have dementia.
 There is no cure for dementia, but getting support early and following a healthy lifestyle may delay progression of symptoms.